Skip to Content

 3. Tanginess: Beyond the sweetness and spiciness, sweet chili sauce also possesses a subtle tanginess.
 This tangy quality derives from vinegar, which contributes a hint of tartness that enhances the overall flavor complexity.

-The balance between sweetness, tanginess and spiciness is what makes sweet chili sauce a beloved condiment in a wide range of dishes.
-It allows to enhance the flavors of everything from appetizers like spring rolls to main courses like stir-fries, lemongrass fried tofu, and chicken wings.
+A lot of people love the balance between sweetness, tanginess, and spiciness which is suitable for a wide range of dishes.
+It can enhance the flavors of many food from appetizers like spring rolls to main courses like stir-fries, lemongrass fried tofu, and chicken wings.

 Authentic Vietnamese Spring Roll Recipe